Constanza Ceruti: Children of Llullaillaco

 The Museum of High Mountain Archeology of Salta (MAAM) has been built to provide a home for them.

 For six years, Ceruti and others at UCASAL scientifically studied the mummified bodies of the three Inca children of Llullaillaco in an international collaboration.

 They were able to determine the general lifestyle, ages, and causes of death of the children.
-The youngest, a girl, died at age six of pulmonary edema as a result of the high altitude.
+The youngest, a girl, died at age six of pulmonary oedema as a result of the high altitude.
 After her death, her mummy was struck by lightning.

 The second youngest, a boy, died at age seven due to exposure to cold.
-The oldest, a fifteen-year-old girl, died also died of exposure.
+The oldest, a fifteen-year-old girl, also died of exposure.
 DNA analysis showed that they were not related.
 Ceruti's notes from the original sites, painstakingly compiled under extreme conditions, have enabled researchers to better understand the ceremonial and political implications of the capacocha ritual.

-The children were in good health before their deaths, and had not suffered from malnutrition, suggested they were from high-status families.
+The children were in good health before their deaths, and had not suffered from malnutrition, which suggested they were from high-status families.
 Analysis of their hair revealed that all three had eaten an enriched corn-based diet during their last year of life, including coca leaves, which can be eaten to counteract high-altitude sickness.
-Their clothing and artifacts indicate that they came originally from Cuzco, Peru, thousands of miles away, requiring a journey of months to reach the high Andes where they died.
+Their clothing and artefacts indicate that they came originally from Cuzco, Peru, thousands of miles away, requiring a journey of months to reach the high Andes where they died.

 Her discovery is narrated in her biography written by Gloria Lisé Donde el cielo besa la tierra Biografía de Constanza Ceruti la Arqueóloga de Alta Montaña que descubrió las Momias del Llullaillaco.